 Since former President Bashir was ousted, General Burhan and General Hemedti have consistently obstructed Sudan’s political transition to preserve and expand their power and privileges.
 Both continue to recruit forces along ethnic lines and strengthen relationships with regional powers, including several Gulf states.
 Many civil society groups and experts did not support the transition process, warning that involving the military in negotiations legitimized the 2021 coup and rewarded actors involved in grave human rights violations and atrocities.

+While a ceasefire agreement between the SAF and RSF is vital, it will not end the RSF’s parallel campaign of identity-based mass violence.
 For decades, the Arab-dominated government imposed its control on ethnic minorities and exploited ethnic divisions and the presence of armed Arab militias – including the Janjaweed, the forerunner of the RSF – resulted in competition and deadly conflicts over shrinking resources and pastoral land.
-Local authorities have lacked the capacity and resources to ensure the protection of civilians.
-Amid the current conflict, civilians in Darfur, particularly those from non-Arab communities, are at risk of ethnic cleansing and genocide given the region’s genocidal history, entrenched impunity for past crimes and the ethnically charged nature of the ongoing violence.
-While a ceasefire agreement between the SAF and RSF remains important, such an agreement on its own will not bring an end to the RSF’s parallel campaign of identity-based mass violence.
+Amid the current conflict, civilians in Darfur, particularly those from non-Arab communities, are at risk of ethnic cleansing and genocide given the region’s genocidal history, entrenched impunity for past crimes and ongoing ethnically charged violence.
+There is a significant risk that acts of genocide and/or crimes against humanity could occur in El Fasher if the current trajectory of violence continues.
+With the onset of the dry season, the RSF is expected to leverage its ground mobility, while the SAF has already begun increasing the use of drones and air power to counter RSF advances, particularly in Khartoum and Darfur.

 Impunity has allowed those responsible for atrocity crimes and grave human rights violations to remain in leadership positions.
 During his dictatorship, former President Bashir, government officials and militia leaders were allegedly responsible for crimes against humanity, war crimes and acts of genocide, for which they were indicted by the International Criminal Court following a 2005 UNSC referral.
 As a commander of the Janjaweed, General Hemedti was also implicated in atrocities committed during the conflict in Darfur and beyond.

-Generals Burhan and Hemedti must agree to a permanent cessation of hostilities and all forces under their command must adhere to international human rights and humanitarian law.
+Generals Burhan and Hemedti must agree to a permanent cessation of hostilities and all forces under their command must adhere to International Human Rights Law and IHL.
 In addition to ceasefire negotiations, the international community must assess the risk of further atrocities, including evaluating which communities are at imminent risk, and determine appropriate response.

 It is essential that humanitarian organizations are allowed safe and unhindered access.
-International donors must utilize more innovative ways of delivering aid to vulnerable populations across Sudan, including by supporting civilian-run Resistance Committees and neighborhood communities and disbursing cash grants.
+International donors must utilize more innovative ways of delivering aid to vulnerable populations across Sudan, including by supporting civilian-run Emergency Response Rooms and neighborhood communities and disbursing cash grants.

-The UNSC, AU, IGAD and states with influence over the warring parties should continue to support efforts aimed at ending the fighting, while urgently prioritizing the protection of civilians and the prevention of any further escalation in civilian harm.
-The UN Secretary-General, regional and sub-regional organizations, as well as the UNSC, must explore all options for civilian protection, including under Chapter VII and VIII of the UN Charter, to establish and maintain a permanent ceasefire and ensure humanitarian access.
-The UNSC must also consider expanding the existing sanctions regime, including against those responsible for conflict-related sexual violence and the targeting of communities based on their ethnic identity.
+The UNSC, AU, Intergovernmental Authority on Development and states with influence over the warring parties should continue to support efforts aimed at ending the fighting, while urgently prioritizing the protection of civilians and the prevention of any further escalation in civilian harm.
+The UNSC must consider expanding the existing sanctions regime, including against those responsible for conflict-related sexual violence and the targeting of communities based on their ethnic identity.

 Ralph Bunche Institute for International Studies